lsh123/gimp3-quick-guides/README.md

 ## Usage:

-The plugin is available in the image context menu "Aleksey Plugins" > "Quick Guides".
+The plugin is available in the menu bar or the image context menu "Image" > "Guides" > "Quick Guides".
 The horizontal and vertical guides would be added / deleted basd on comma separated lists.